emelianov/modbus-SmartHome/README.md

 # modbus-SmartHome

+This sketch is

 ## Supported CLI features

 * ModbusIP Server
 * ModbusIP Client.
 Pull/push registers from server by schedule.
 * 1-Wire DS18B20 mapping to Modbus registers.
 Query schedule.
-* GPIO mapping to Modbus registers
+* GPIO mapping to Modbus registers (not implemented completry yet)
+* Apple HomeKit (mapping Modbus registers to)
 * Configuration is storing in JSON and aplaied at boot
 * Modbus interactive read/write local and remote registers
 * GPIO interactive read/write/mode change